 The surveys assess poverty levels using 50 indicators grouped into 6 dimensions of poverty…

 And for every one of the 50 indicators, there are three status conditions…

 Facilitators trained in the Poverty Stoplight approach conduct household visits.

 It is preferable that as many members of the household as possible will be present for the survey and interview process.
 The PS Facilitators create a safe space for the family to share sensitive information and ensure that the family is prepared to answer all questions as honestly as possible.

 The family completes a survey, on paper or using the online software developed for Android devices, by selecting the definition for each indicator that most reflects the family’s current circumstances.

 The result is a Poverty Stoplight scorecard that is easy to understand and use in follow-up processes.

-The results allows each low-income family to reflect, prioritise and plan how to resolve the poverty-related problems that affects the family, with the assistance of organisations that have competencies relating to each indicator, via a referral pathway.
+The results allows each family to reflect, prioritise and plan how to resolve any poverty-related problems that affects the family, with the assistance of organisations that have competencies relating to each indicator, via a referral pathway.

 As families systematically work on moving their issues of poverty from red to green, regular application of this survey allows for more comprehensive measurement and mapping of social and cultural wealth, which until now has been a challenge for the development sector.

 Data can be aggregated and mapped using online geo-referencing, offering a better perspective of the real issues at hand in specific areas of the country, and scaling for a national snapshot in time.